Crete news

 The traditional Greek Mother is like a broody hen who smothers her young in wings of care, love, overprotection and oppression.

-The Greek Mother has certain distinctive features which make her unique the world over.
+She has certain distinctive features which make her unique the world over.
 Here is a list of her main characteristics:

 She makes the best dolmades (stuffed vineleaves) in the world.